 Eutrochium maculatum syn.
 Eupatorium maculatum, E. fistulosum syn.
 Eupatorium fistulosum

 Joe-Pye Weeds are easy to grow, first year flowering perennials which produce spectacular flowers in summer and early fall.
 Flowers attract swarms of butterflies and are long-lasting when cut.

 is a synonym of Eutrochium maculatum.

-North East U.S. native, grows 5-7 feet tall, 3-4 feet wide.
-Enormous 18 inch heads of wine-red, fragrant flowers in summer and early fall.
-Loved by butterflies, excellent for fresh cut or dried flower arrangements.
-Leaves arranged in whorls along purplish stems, release vanilla fragrance when crushed.
+Enormous, 18 inch heads of wine-red, fragrant flowers in summer and early fall.
+Because blooms are loaded with nectar, Joe-Pye Weed is one of the very best perennials for attracting butterflies.
+Fresh cut or dried, flowers are excellent in arrangements.
+This North East U.S. native grows 5-7 feet tall, and 3-4 feet wide.
+Leaves are arranged in whorls along purplish stems.
+They release a vanilla fragrance when crushed.
 Joe-Pye Weed is a magnificent plant, likely to be the highlight of your garden for years to come.
 Winter hardy to zone 3.